 — Luke 11:37-41 NLT

-In the previous verses, Jesus warned that the light in us can actually be darkness.
-Then, he asked the people who had invited him over for a meal to take a look inside themselves.
+In the previous verses, Jesus warned that what we assume as light in us can actually be darkness.
+Then, he warned the people who had invited him over for a meal that they should take a look inside themselves.
 They were spending a great deal of time, energy, and worry over being clean outside.
-While being clean outside is good, the bigger issue was on the inside — whether their hearts were clean.
-Knowing them and their values, Jesus challenged them to do something that would reveal just who they were, inside and out.
+While being clean outside was good, the bigger issue was on the inside — whether their hearts were clean.
+Knowing them and their values, Jesus challenged them to do something that would reveal just who they really were, inside and out.
 He spoke to their greed.
 While they may have looked religious and righteous on the outside, he knew that greed was consuming them on the inside.
 In our age, Jesus' challenge still stands — take a look on the inside.
 And the monster on the inside for a lot of us today is still the same: greed.